Sebobo/Shel.NodeTypes.Analyzer/README.md

-# Neos CMS Content Repository visualizer / debugger
+# Neos CMS Content Repository analysis & visualizer

-This package allows to output the nodetypes of your Neos CMS project as various types of graphs.
-You can get a visual graph in the backend of Neos.
+This package allows to output the nodetypes of your Neos CMS project as various types of graphs via a backend module.

+It helps understanding dependencies between packages and nodetypes.
+Also it shows which nodetypes are actually being used and can make your refactoring our code structuring efforts easier.

 ## Installation